wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_addnode.md

 ---
-title: zec:addnode \[POST\] {disallowed}
+title: zec:addnode  {disallowed} - Zcash
-description: Attempts to add or remove a node from the addnode list.
-Or try aconnection to a node once.
+description: Example code for the zec:addnode  {disallowed} json-rpc method. Сomplete guide on how to use zec:addnode  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters